brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.rst

 VisiData
 ^^^^^^^^

+* [Ｘ] Meet with Saul Pwanson to learn about coloring tools and then begin documenting them.
+(20170607)
+* [Ｘ] Meet with Saul Pwanson to learn about current process-based testing workflow and then begin documenting it.
+(20170606)
+* [Ｘ] Write fresh pull-requests on some of the small TODO items in the docstring commits.
+(20170606)

 * [Ｘ] Eight commits, adding about 300 docstrings and some other miscellaneous changes, to the VisiData add-ons and to the `vd.py` file.
 (20170602-5) Discussion with Saul Pwanson about principles of this work and next steps.
 (20170605)